 The measures ensured students would suffer no detriment to their learning or assessment simply because of the pandemic and its effects.
 Building from our strong, existing regulatory framework, we aimed to give our students the best chance to complete the academic year 2019/20, and where appropriate, to gain their award, while maintaining the standards of our degrees.

-- The New Framework for Assessment (NFAAR) and Individual Mitigating Circumstances & Assessment (IMCA) regulations remained the baselines for academic decision-making about student outcomes.
+Our New Framework for Assessment (NFAAR) assessment regulations and Individual Mitigating Circumstances & Assessment (IMCA) regulations remained the baselines for academic decision-making about student outcomes.

 Overall stage or programme averages were not changed through no-detriment measures.
 However, their consequences were carefully considered so that underperformance by an individual due to COVID-19 disruption was accounted for and mitigated as appropriate through academic judgement.
 This means that a student’s classification or progression decision may not correspond with the averages normally associated with those results.

-We are satisfied that our no-detriment measures allowed an appropriately wide scope for mitigating action, while remaining evidence-based and robust in terms of academic decision-making.
-We are also satisfied, based on multiple levels of scrutiny, that learning outcomes have been met and our rigorous standards maintained.
+We are satisfied that our 2019/20 no-detriment measures allowed an appropriately wide scope for mitigating action, while remaining evidence-based and robust in terms of academic decision-making.

 How we display student results